EEN421/EEN421.github.io/_posts/2025-10-16-🔪-Cutting-Through-the-Noise:-Reducing-Fortinet-Teardown-Traffic-in-Microsoft-Sentinel.md

 - 🔍 Identify The Problem: Too Much Teardown, Too Little Value
 - 💡 Explore the “Detection vs. Investigation Value” framework — and why teardown logs don’t make the cut
 - ⚡ Build out our DCR Logic for Fortinet
-- 🔧 Convert our query logic into a Data Collection Rule (DCR) transformation that stops them before ingestion
+- 🔧 Convert our query logic into a Data Collection Rule (DCR)
 - 🧪 Build our DCR in JSON
 - 👌 Leverage the DCR Toolkit Workbook to Manage DCRs
 - 🚀 Deploy the DCR Template via Azure CLI